-Those who have received a summons to report for Grand Jury service on Monday, March 4, 2024, the Honorable John E. Morse, Jr. presiding, please follow the instructions listed below:
+Those who have received a summons to report for Grand Jury service on Monday, June 2, 2025, the Honorable Christopher K. Middleton presiding, please follow the instructions listed below:

-2. Grand juror check-in will begin approximately 15 minutes before your reporting time.
+1. Grand Juror check in will begin approximately 15 minutes before your reporting time.

-3. Please bring your Grand Jury summons with you for easier check-in.
+1. Please bring your Grand Jury summons with you for easier check in.

-5. If you have a problem serving, you must send a written, signed request with supporting documentation to the presiding judge by Friday, February 16, 2024, as explained on your summons.
+1. If you have a problem serving, you must send a written, signed request with supporting documentation to the presiding judge by Friday, May 16, 2025, as explained on your summons.
+Be sure to include telephone number and/or email address.

 Thank you for this important service for our community!